-The Standard, in catering for structures subject to fatigue conditions as well as statically loaded structures, provides three categories of welds with three differing levels of weld quality assurance associated with the different types of service to which the welds are subjected.
-The intention is that the designer should select the category suited to the severity of the service and nominate this on the drawings.
-Where a structure contains more than one category, this nomination of appropriate categories will ensure that appropriate levels of supervision and inspection will be applied to the relevant parts of the structure.
+The Standard, in catering for structures subject to fatigue conditions as well as statically loaded structures, provides two categories of welds with two differing levels of weld quality assurance associated with the different types of service to which the welds are subjected.
+The intention is that the designer select the category suited to the severity of the service and nominate this on the drawings.
+Where a structure contains both categories, this nomination of appropriate categories will ensure that appropriate levels of supervision and inspection will be applied to the relevant parts of the structure.